 As is the case with all loan types, the lender needs to obtain some information about who you are.
 As such, you will need to enter details pertaining to your full name, home address, date of birth, nationality, and contact details.
 Moreover, you might be asked to enter your passport or driver’s license number to fast-track the verification process.

-You will then need to enter your banking details.
-Firstly, you will need to enter your bank account details so that the payday loan lender knows where to transfer the funds.
-If the payday loan lender seeks to take your repayment via your debit card, you will also need to enter the credentials found on the card.
+You will then need to enter your bank details.
+Firstly, you will need to enter your bank account details so that the payday loans lender knows where to transfer the funds.
+In most instances, you will be required to pay back the funds using the same account the money is being moved into, but check the specific terms for each provider.

 Step 4: Read the digital loan agreement and sign it

-Once you have provided the necessary information, the payday loan lender will then run some electronic checks on you.
-This rarely takes more than a couple of minutes, so you should receive a decision on your loan application pretty much straight away.
+Once you have provided the necessary information, the best payday loans lender will then run some electronic credit checks on you.
+In some cases, they are hard checks, which will be seen on your credit profile so check before you start the application, too many credit checks in a short time can raise flags to credit lenders.
+The checks themselves rarely take more than a couple of minutes, so you should receive a decision on your loan application pretty much straight away.
 If you have been pre-approved, the lender will then let you know what terms they are willing to offer.
-Most specifically, this will include the interest rate that the lender will charge you to borrow the funds.
+Most specifically, this will include the interest rate that the direct lender will charge you to borrow the funds.

-Although the FCA now offers a range of protections on payday loans, you are still advised to read the digital loan agreement thoroughly.
+Although the Financial Conduct Authority now offers a range of protections on payday loans, you are still advised to read the digital loan agreement and terms/conditions thoroughly.
 If you are happy with the terms and wish to proceed, you’ll need to sign the digital loan agreement and submit it.

 Step 5: Satisfy the verification checks